junxit/us-congress-bills-119/metadata.md

 - 2025-04-28 — Mr. Bilirakis moved to suspend the rules and pass the bill.
 - 2025-04-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1662-1663)
 - 2025-04-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1662-1663)
+- 2025-04-29 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 61.